National Cybersecurity Center: Space Information Sharing and Analysis Center

-On April 8, 2019, the NCC announced a partnership with Space ISAC.
-The Space ISAC is an Information Sharing and Analysis Center focused on space industry threats.
+On April 8, 2019, the NCC announced a partnership with the Space Information Sharing and Analysis Center (Space ISAC), an Information Sharing and Analysis Center focused on space industry threats.
 Space ISAC collaborates across the global space industrial base to enhance the nation's ability to prepare for and respond to vulnerabilities, incidents, and threats.
 Space ISAC provides members with timely and actionable information and serves as the primary communications channel for the sector.
-The NCC serves as the executive, operational, and administrative function of the Space ISAC.

-On February 25, 2021, the Space Information Sharing and Analysis Center (Space ISAC) announced a significant milestone, declaring the organization has reached Initial Operating Capability (IOC) following the launch of Space ISAC’s member portal and threat intelligence sharing platform.
+On February 25, 2021, Space ISAC announced a significant milestone, declaring the organization has reached Initial Operating Capability (IOC) following the launch of Space ISAC’s member portal and threat intelligence sharing platform.
 This capability will serve as the first of its kind, enabling commercial industry and international space partners to share timely, actionable information about space-based threats.

-On May 5, 2022, the NCC participated in the ribbon-cutting ceremony held by the University of Colorado Colorado Springs (UCCS) to celebrate the expansion of the Kevin W. O’Neil Cybersecurity Education and Research Center and Space Information Sharing and Analysis Center (Space ISAC).
-This facility, which houses the Space Information Sharing and Analysis Center(ISAC), is the only all-threats security information source for the public and private space sector, operated by the NCC since its formation in 2019.
+On May 5, 2022, the NCC participated in a ribbon-cutting ceremony held by the University of Colorado Colorado Springs (UCCS) to celebrate the expansion of the Kevin W. O’Neil Cybersecurity Education and Research Center and Space ISAC.
+This facility, which houses the Space ISAC, is the only all-threats security information source for the public and private space sector, operated by the NCC since its formation in 2019.

 Founding members

-Founding board member include Kratos Defense & Security Solutions, Inc., Booz Allen Hamilton, MITRE, SES, Lockheed Martin, Northrop Grumman, Parsons Corporation, Purdue University, the Space Dynamics Laboratory, the Johns Hopkins University Applied Physics Laboratory, the Aerospace Corporation, and the University of Colorado Colorado Springs.
+Founding board members include Kratos Defense & Security Solutions, Inc., Booz Allen Hamilton, MITRE, SES, Lockheed Martin, Northrop Grumman, Parsons Corporation, Purdue University, the Space Dynamics Laboratory, the Johns Hopkins University Applied Physics Laboratory, the Aerospace Corporation, and the University of Colorado Colorado Springs.

-Cybersecurity for State Leaders
+Cybersecurity for Government Leaders

-In 2020, the National Cybersecurity Center introduced an initiative to train elected officials in state governments and their staff members on cyber hygiene and IT security.
+In 2021, the NCC launched Cybersecurity for State Leaders (CfSL), as it was originally named, a cyber hygiene training for state leaders, supported by Google.
+Briefings were offered in all 50 states and 2,342 state and local leaders as a part of the program.